arthmoeros/abuilder-worker/README.md

 Additional metadata for the input definition, this defines how can the input data be labeled and further supported, this information is essential for a better understanding of the data required by the form.

 ##### Declared Post Processors
-Declared post processors for the submitted values, these are run by Artifacter before any template processing, just after recieving the request.
+Declared post processors for the submitted values, these are run by QSDT before any template processing, just after recieving the request.

-Artifacter for now supports these:
+QSDT for now supports these:
 - string.allLowerCase
 - string.allUpperCase
 - string.startWithUpperCase